GameServerManagers/LinuxGSM-Docs/FTP-SCP.md

 * If you need to edit system config files, then do like everyone else : use an SSH text editor like "nano" or "vi".
 * Set your FTP so that you can login as users with a valid shell from the machine.
 Eventually, disable root FTP login.
 * Oh, one more thing...
 Don't use FTP, use SFTP, at the very least.

-# SFTP

-SFTP is the transfer protocol included with SSH.
-Unlike FTP, it benefits from encryption.
-We can only advise to use SFTP.

-A good thing though, would be to use a secured encryption key.
-Otherwise, it'd be theorically possible sniff your network and decode your traffic.
-Still, it'd already be way harder than for an FTP server.

-#### Advantages

-* Encrypted: less chances for your data to get stolen
-* Nothing to install.
-It will work the exact same way than FTP, using Filezilla or whatever FTP client.
-* You can login to user's FTP right out of the box

-#### How to use SFTP

-* You might need to create a bookmark and tell it to connect as SFTP.
-* Then just use your username / password, same IP than your FTP, and same port as your SSH connection.